alexdevero/alex-devero-blog/__drafts__/draft--access-object-keys.md

 ## Conclusion: How to access object keys, values and entries in JavaScript

 Working with object keys, values and entries becomes easier when you know what tool will help you do the job.
-I hope that this tutorial helped you understand what method, or loop, you should use and when to get the result you want.
+I hope that this tutorial helped you understand what method you should use and when to get the result you want.

 [xyz-ihs snippet="thank-you-message"]